st165026/Fact-driven-Storytelling-with-LLMs/readme.md

 # Fact-driven Storytelling with LLMs 🌐

 ## Overview 📖
-This repository contains the implementation of a system that leverages large language models (LLMs) for generating argument pyramids, focusing on the relevance of claims with arguments, support of arguments with evidences, and the overall logical coherence.
+This repository contains the implementation of a system that leverages large language models (LLMs) for generating argument pyramids, focusing on the relevance of claims with arguments, support of arguments with evidences, the overall logical coherence, and the completness with all arguments.
 ![Process Overview](./pipeline.png)

 ## Model Weights 📦